-When you're searching for the best gravel tyres, there's a lot of decisions to make.
+When you're searching for the best gravel tyres, there are a lot of decisions to make.
 For instance; knobby or slick?
 700c or 650b?
 Skinwall or not skinwall?
 50mm or 2in?
 It's not easy...

-With the variety of terrain you're likely to roll on during any given gravel ride, choosing the right gravel tyre is about as simple as neatly folding a fitted sheet.
-A single gravel grind may see pavement, hard-packed dirt, loose gravel and even loamy singletrack.
+With the variety of terrain you're likely to roll on during any given gravel ride, choosing the best gravel tyres is about as simple as neatly folding a fitted sheet.
+A single gravel outing may see pavement, hard-packed dirt, loose gravel and even loamy singletrack.
 With that, you'll need to find the right balance between grip, rolling resistance and puncture protection.

-To make things more complicated, there are stacks of tyres ranging from fat road rubber all the way to what essentially amounts to mountain bike tyres, the sheer number of choices can be intimidating.
+To make things more complicated, there are stacks of tyres ranging from fat road bike tyres all the way to what essentially amounts to mountain bike tyres, the sheer number of choices can be intimidating.

 Read on for our guide to buying the best gravel tyres available today, or if you're unsure what to look for, you can jump to our guide on how to buy the right gravel tyre.